darkeris345/Ababa-Movies-List-server/README.md

 # Ababa Movie List Server

 The server-side code for the Movie List application.
 This server provides the necessary backend functionality to support the client-side application, allowing users to browse and manage their favorite movies.
-You can download client side cide [here](https://github.com/darkeris345/Ababa-Movies-List-FE)
+You can download client-side code [here](https://github.com/darkeris345/Ababa-Movies-List-FE)

 ## Getting Started

-To get started, first, you need git and Node.js installed, create MongoDB database.
+To get started, first, you need git and Node.js installed, and to create the MongoDB database.

 ## Installation